aaron777collins/MinecraftDatapackLanguage/docs/_docs/language-reference.md

 - `say` commands are converted to `tellraw @a`
 - Existing `tellraw @a` commands are preserved
 - `tellraw @s` commands are converted to `tellraw @a` for system commands

+### Multi-File Optimization

+When building multiple files:
+- Functions are properly namespaced
+- Variables are merged and initialized together
+- Hooks are combined into appropriate tag files
+- No conflicts between same-named functions in different namespaces

 ## Complete Example